x3n0cr4735/celi/README.md

 ## Contributing

 We would like folks to create their own projects with the framework to address their own use cases.
 Please feel free to do so!
-Join and ask about contributing on our Discord Server if you are not sure how or what to do.
+Join our Discord Server and ask about contributing if you are not sure how or what to do.

 ## License